Nutrition & Dietician Counselling

 If you’ve ever wondered about this, you are not alone!
 The simplest way to put it is that all dietitians are nutritionists, but not all nutritionists are dietitians.
 Dieticians must be registered with a professional college and have undergone extensive and comprehensive training related to treating clinical conditions with regard to food and eating habits whereas, nutritionists are not required to have specific credentials or training.

-Registered Dietitians are Regulated Health Professionals
+Registered Dietitians Are Regulated Health Professionals

 In Ontario, Canada, the title Registered Dietitian is a protected title.
 This means only people with specific education and qualifications can call themselves this.
 Nutritionist, on the other hand, is not a protected and regulated title.
 This means anyone can call themselves a nutritionist regardless of education and qualifications they may or may not have.